FifthTry/kameri-service/README.md

-# django-service-template
+# Kameri Todo App

-This repository contains code related to Django service template.
+This repository contains code related to todo app.
+This service written in Django.